audrium/mlviz/README.md

 App holds machine learning experiments written in javascript:

 - Gradient Descent example show how this algorithm can be used to solve a linear regression problem.
-It works by iteratively estimating and tuning k and b parameters of regression line (when y = kx + b) and trying minimize the cost function (MSE).
+It works by iteratively estimating and tuning k and b parameters of regression line (when y = kx + b) and trying to minimize the cost function (MSE).

 - MNIST mini project trains a simple neural network to recognize handwritten digits from the famous dataset.